-The Third Surge Is Breaking Health-Care Workers
+‘No One Is Listening to Us’

 Emergency rooms are starting to fill again with COVID-19 patients.
 Utah, where Nathan Hatton is a pulmonary specialist at the University of Utah Hospital, is currently reporting 2,500 confirmed cases a day, roughly four times its summer peak.
 Hatton says that his intensive-care unit is housing twice as many patients as it normally does.
 His shifts usually last 12 to 24 hours, but can stretch to 36.
 “There are times I’ll come in in the morning, see patients, work that night, work all the next day, and then go home,” he told me.
 I asked him how many such shifts he has had to do.
 “Too many,” he said.

 Hospitals have put their pandemic plans into action, adding more beds and creating makeshift COVID-19 wards.
 But in the hardest-hit areas, there are simply not enough doctors, nurses, and other specialists to staff those beds.
-Some health-care workers told me that COVID-19 patients are the sickest people they’ve ever cared for: They require twice as much attention as a typical intensive-care unit patient, for three times the normal length of stay.
+Some health-care workers told me that COVID-19 patients are the sickest people they’ve ever cared for: They require twice as much attention as a typical intensive-care-unit patient, for three times the normal length of stay.
 “It was doable over the summer, but now it’s just too much,” says Whitney Neville, a nurse based in Iowa.
 “Last Monday we had 25 patients waiting in the emergency department.
 They had been admitted but there was no one to take care of them.”
 I asked her how much slack the system has left.
 “There is none,” she said.

 Read: America is trapped in a pandemic spiral